This post tries to unearth the historical and architectural secrets behind Man Mandir Palace in Gwalior Fort.

 It was a hectic but remarkable day.
 We set off for our hotel to get some well-needed rest.

-Man Mandir Palace is just one monument within the fort.
+Man Mandir Palace in Gwalior Fort is just one monument within the fort.
 Wait for my next post to find out other beautiful monuments!

 Featured Image: Painting by Vikram Singh